garrandall/popular-music-data/tracks/-we-ve-got--honey-love-martha-reeves-the-vandellas.md

 Sugar and spice sometimes
 Each kiss adds a little sugar
 Just a pinch of spice
-Ooh, we've got a love divine
+Oh, we've got a love divine

 One day we'll put the icing on top
 The very day we tie that knot